Charleston Roof Help

 A new drip after last night's storm

-Fresh water stain or bubbling paint
+Fresh water stain or bubbling paint on ceiling

-Debris impact or shingle loss outside
+Debris impact or shingle loss visible outside

 Leak reappeared in a previously repaired area